ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

     if fqdn <> "" then fqdn else raise Not_found
 ```
 This may fail by raising `Not_found` if the first the call to `String.index`
-does, which make sense since if there is no '@' character in input string, it's
+does, which make sense since if there is no `@` character in the input string,
-not an email address.
+it's not an email address.
 However, if the second call to `String.index` fails,
 meaning no dot character was found, we may return the whole fully qualified
 domain name (FQDN) as a fallback, but only if it isn't the empty string.